 - Gases – The chemicals of choice in this category include chloroform, ether, halothane and nitrous oxide.
 Nitrous oxide, or laughing gas, is the most widely abused of all of the gases and is readily available in canned whipped cream or in canisters used to boost the engine performance in racing vehicles.
 Other commonly abused gases include butane lighters, propane and refrigerant fumes.

 - Nitrites – These substances belong to a special class of inhalants that specifically affect the central nervous system.
 When inhaled, the fumes dilate blood vessels and relax muscles.
 These products are preferred for heightening sexual sensation.
 Called “poppers” or “snappers,” this class of chemicals includes amyl nitrite, cyclohexyl nitrite, isoamyl nitrite and isobutyl nitrite.
-The Consumer Product Safety Commission generally prohibits the manufacturing of products containing these chemicals.
-However, leather cleaner, liquid aroma, room deodorizers and VHS head cleaning products all contain one or more of the potentially dangerous substances in liquid or gaseous form.
+The Consumer Product Safety Commission prohibits the manufacturing of products containing these substances.
+However, leather cleaner, liquid aroma, room deodorizers and VHS head cleaning products all include one or more of the potentially dangerous substances in liquid or gaseous form.

 - Volatile solvents – These substances produce fumes at room temperature and are found in numerous household and industrial products.
-Inexpensive and easily obtained, the list includes correction fluids, degreasing agents, dry-cleaning fluids, felt-tip markers, gasoline, glues and paint thinner.
+Inexpensive and easily obtained, the list includes correction fluids, degreasing agents, dry-cleaning fluids, felt-tip markers, gasoline, glues, and paint thinner.

 Prevalence of Inhaling

 In 2010, the National Survey on Drug Use and Health revealed that almost 800,000 youngsters between the ages of 12 to 18 experienced inhaling for the first time.
-Most reported that aerosols, gases and solvents were the chemicals of choice due to their accessibility.
-Junior High and High School students reported the highest rate of abuse.
-The rate of abuse also varied from a one-time experience to chronic use.
+Most reported that aerosols, gases, and solvents were the chemicals of choice due to their accessibility.
+Junior High and High School students revealed the highest rate of abuse.
+The percentage of abuse also varied from a one-time experience to chronic use.
 Demographic studies indicate that inhalant abuse occurs almost twice as often among young females compared to young males.
 Hispanic youth express a higher rate of abuse compared to black or white youth.
-The behavior is equally common in rural and urban settings.
+The behavior is equally prevalent in rural and urban settings.
 Nonetheless, the habit remains more common in children from low-income households, having a history of abuse, perform poorly academically or quit school.
-Though more popular during the 1990s, the National Capital Poison Center reports that hospital emergency rooms continue admitting youngsters suffering from the effects of inhalants.
+Though more popular during the 1990s, the National Capital Poison Center reports that hospital emergency rooms continue admitting youngsters were suffering from the effects of inhalants.